Yunhong CTI (NASDAQ:CTIB) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Yunhong CTI (NASDAQ:CTIB – Get Rating) in a research note issued to investors on Monday morning.
-The firm issued a hold rating on the industrial products company’s stock.
+Research analysts at StockNews.com started coverage on shares of Yunhong CTI (NASDAQ:CTIB – Get Rating) in a research note issued to investors on Tuesday.
+The brokerage set a “hold” rating on the industrial products company’s stock.

-Yunhong CTI (NASDAQ:CTIB – Get Rating) last released its earnings results on Wednesday, February 22nd.
+Yunhong CTI (NASDAQ:CTIB – Get Rating) last announced its earnings results on Wednesday, February 22nd.
 The industrial products company reported ($0.01) EPS for the quarter.
-The firm had revenue of $5.57 million during the quarter.
+The company had revenue of $5.57 million for the quarter.
+Yunhong CTI had a negative net margin of 6.07% and a negative return on equity of 340.08%.

 Yunhong CTI Company Profile